 At our school we enter and participate in many sporting tournaments across the Vale of Belvoir and Melton communities.
 These have also led us to participate in events in wider parts of Leicestershire, such as cross country events.
 Some key achievements that we have achieved include:

 - Vale and Melton Girls Football tournament winners

 - County finalists in cross country

 We went on to represent the Vale and Melton Schools in the county finals in both girls' football and hockey.
 Our whole school community was very proud of them.

 Our annual sports day occurs during the summer term.
 Here all parents, carers and children participate in a morning of competitive games.

-The children are placed into their family teams and compete against each other through a range of activities, such as tunnel relay, water race, beanbag shuttle and ball balance relay.
-They then compete in year group sprint races, where again the scores are aggregated and added to the final team school.
-Then, the children compete for the final points through a tug of war competition, followed by a mums 'n' dads tug of war match.
+The children are placed into their house teams and compete against each other through a range of activities, such as tunnel relay, water race, beanbag shuttle and ball balance relay.
+They then compete in year group sprint races, where again the scores are aggregated and added to the team score.

-At the end of the morning, the children take part in an awards ceremony, where the points achieved by each team member throughout the day are counted up to give us our school champions.
+At the end of the morning, the children take part in an awards ceremony, where the points achieved by each team member throughout the day are counted up to give us our sports day champions.